 Future sales of substantial amounts of our common stock in the public market, or the perception that such sales could occur, could adversely affect prevailing market prices of our common stock and could impair our ability to raise capital through future offerings of equity securities.
 Upon completion of this offering, we intend to enter into a registration rights agreement with the remaining Gaylord family shareholders pursuant to which they may request a registration of their remaining common stock and sell their common stock in a public offering and may also participate in up to two offerings conducted by us, if any, under certain circumstances.
-Approximately shares will be subject to registration rights, of which will be held of record by the selling stockholders.
+Approximately 6.5 million shares will be subject to registration rights, of which approximately 3.5 million will be held by the selling stockholders.